techidaily/site-win11-tips/source/_posts/elevated-operations-consistent-admin-mode-for-terminal.md

 ## 2\.
 How to Always Open the Windows Terminal as Administrator With Desktop Shortcut

  If you use Windows Terminal frequently, you might want to create a desktop shortcut instead.
 A desktop shortcut will ensure that with one click of the mouse, you can open the terminal with full administrative rights.
-To[create a desktop shortcut](https://www.makeuseof.com/tag/how-to-create-desktop-shortcuts-from-anywhere-in-windows/) for Windows Terminal, follow these steps:
+To [create a desktop shortcut](https://www.makeuseof.com/tag/how-to-create-desktop-shortcuts-from-anywhere-in-windows/) for Windows Terminal, follow these steps:

 1. Go to your computer's desktop and right-click on it.
 2. From the menu that appears, select**New > Shortcut** .